CoffeeAndCoke/CraigslistBot/README.md

 ```
 	Time Posted: 2017-01-05 09:30:00
-	Title: Tech Startup Looking for Veterans: Up to $300 for 3-5 hours of work (O
+	Title: Tech Startup Looking for Veterans: Up to $300 for 3-5 hours of work

 	Time Posted: 2017-01-04 15:34:00
 	Title: 100% remote Node.js developer - full time with benefits